barneyboo/pokered-scripts/README.md

-#pokeroo
+# pokéroo

 ## wat?

-pokeroo is a bot i made to play pokémon firered while i work on ROM hacks, to quickly see if things are working.
+pokéroo is a bot i made to play pokémon firered while i work on ROM hacks, to quickly see if things are working.

 it's a horrific mess of lua scripts designed to integrate with the GBA emulator mGBA and Pokémon FireRed. it will drive a bot to navigate the map by randomly pursuing points of interest, then button mash whenever it's doing anything else (eg. in menus or in battle).